netdata/netdata/collectors/python.d.plugin/am2320/README.md

-# AM2320 monitoring with netdata
+# AM2320 sensor monitoring with netdata

 Displays a graph of the temperature and humity from a AM2320 sensor.